INTRAUTERINE INSEMINATION | IUI

 - History is consistent with Tubal disease

 For example, in severe male-factor infertility, IUI may not allow for fertilization because the sperm concentration is too low.
 Through IVF sperm can be microsurgically injected into the eggs, in a procedure called intracytoplasmic sperm injection (ICSI).
-Even when there is no sperm in the ejaculate, in about 80-85% of cases, an urologist can extract sperm from the testicles, which can then be used in ICSI (but not in IUI).
-Our team of physiciansworks closely with urologists to facilitate this procedure which requires detailed coordination during the IVF process.
-For couples with severe male-factor infertility, IVF combined with ICSI is often a better (and sometimes the only) option.
+Even when there is no sperm in the ejaculate, in about 80-85% of cases, a urologist can extract sperm from the testicles, which can then be used in ICSI (but not in IUI).
+Our team of physicians works closely with urologists to facilitate this procedure which requires detailed coordination during the IVF process.
+For couples with severe male-factor infertility, IVF combined with ICSI is often better (and sometimes the only) option.

-Is IUI more cost effective?
+Is IUI more cost-effective?